This page has resources for our well owners. Click on the links below to scroll to:

 What Contaminants Are Included in the Screening?

 Samples from private water wells will be screened for common contaminants, including fecal coliform bacteria, nitrates, and high salinity.
-The cost is normally $10 per sample, but the BSEACD will cover the cost of analysis for private wells within its boundary.
+The costs for these screenings can range from $10-$50 per sample, but during the Water Well Check-up the BSEACD will cover the cost of analysis for private wells within its boundary.

 - The presence of fecal coliform bacteria in water indicates that waste from humans or warm-blooded animals may have contaminated the water.
 Water contaminated with fecal coliform bacteria is more likely to also have pathogens present that can cause diarrhea, cramps, nausea, or other symptoms.